sujato/drafts/general-introduction.md

 For my translation of the *nikāyas*, I preferred to use the the Mahāsaṅgīti edition, which is essentially a digital representation of the Burmese textual tradition of the 5th and 6th Councils.
 It is based on the digital edition prepared by the Vipassana Research Institute, with extensive proofreading and corrections by the Dhamma Society of Bangkok.
 The Mahāsaṅgīti is, so far as I know, the most consistent and carefully edited digital text, and for that reason was chosen as the root Pali text for SuttaCentral.
 But it should not be assumed that it is the most authentic.
 On the contrary, it preserves the Burmese readings, which tend to correct the text in conformity with the Pali grammars.
 Nevertheless, in almost all such cases there is no difference in the meaning, just minor differences in spelling.

 Like most translators, when editions vary I did not adhere to one edition, but simply selected what seems to be the best reading in each case.
 I referred to the PTS and, more rarely, the Buddha Jayanthi and other editions of the Pali.
 I also consulted previous translations, and, where relevant, Sanskrit and Chinese parallels.
 However in every case the overriding intention was to accurately represent the Pali text.
-Only in a very few and exceptional cases did I rely on the Sanskrit or Chinese parallels to correct the Pali.
+Only in a very few exceptional cases did I rely on the Sanskrit or Chinese parallels to correct the Pali.